 Hydrostatic pressure testing has become an industry standard in pipelines and general vessels.
 The test involves filling a pipe or vessel with a liquid such as water, which may be dyed to aid in spotting leaks.
 This testing is done to ensure that the pipes or containers you are using are up to grade on safety, and can withstand many applications, while also testing the durability of the pipe.
 In this article we will be covering hydrostatic pressure testing in depth, and why it is something that should not be skipped in construction or practical use.

 Continue reading Hydrostatic Pressure Testing

-Plumbing pipe fittings are usually created from various metals and materials.
-Plastic is also used in many plumbing situations.
+Plumbing pipe fittings usually consist of various metals and materials.
+Many plumbing situations also use plastic.
 Two frequently used metals to produce pipe fittings are steel and copper.
 Both of these materials have been used for several centuries in piping and plumbing installations.
-You may be wondering if one is more superior than the other, however both of them have their pros and cons associated.
-In this article we are going to go over which is better to suit your piping needs.
+You may be wondering if one is more superior than the other.
+However, both of them have their pros and cons associated.
+We will discuss copper vs. steel pipe fittings to help you determine which will be better to suit your piping needs.

 Many variations of viable piping have been introduced since plumbing has become an astounding innovation.
 Materials that are in use today range from copper to plastic, but there is a material that is often debated as being the best for use for water lines.
 Stainless steel has many pros to it, but also within this article I am going to cover the cons.
 That being said, I will also go over the alternatives that can compete with stainless steel in becoming the material-of-choice in the architectural world.